percona/percona-server/doc/source/management/innodb_lru_dump_restore.rst

 This variable specifies the time in seconds between automatic buffer pool dumps.
 When set to zero, automatic dumps are disabled and must be done manually.
 When set to a non-zero value, an automatic restore of the buffer pool is also performed at startup, as described above.

  This variable was renamed to :variable:`innodb_buffer_pool_restore_at_startup`, beginning in release 5.5.10-20.1.
 It still exists as :variable:`innodb_auto_lru_dump` in versions prior to that.

+.. variable:: innodb_blocking_buffer_pool_restore

+     :version 5.5.16-22.0: Added
+     :cli: Yes
+     :conf: Yes
+     :scope: Global
+     :dyn: No
+     :vartype: Boolean
+     :default: OFF
+     :range: ON/OFF

+When this variable is set to ON XtraDB waits until the restore of the dump is completed before reporting successful startup to the server.

 .. variable:: innodb_buffer_pool_restore_at_startup